 “Chalk Paint Does Not Require Sanding”

 Many have asked me about the best paint for furniture without sanding.
-However, the reason you should sand a piece of furniture is usually so that you can create enough grit or tooth on the surface for the paint to stick.
-Chalk painters can sometimes get around sanding because chalk paint is more porous which allows it to have glue-like properties.
+However, the reason you should sand a piece of furniture is so you can create enough grit or tooth on the clean surface for the paint to stick.

 “Chalk Paint Does Not Require Priming”